gubaojian/Kite/README.md

     </dependency>

 Kite use Exp4j as default math expression evaluator.
-When you use Kite, you need down Exp4j.
+When you use Kite, you need download Exp4j.

 Kite also support mvel2 as math expression evaluator. just set call